-People who are searching for womens addiction rehab programs may shy away from Christian-based care.
-Those who aren’t religious or have a damaged relationship with God will certainly turn down Christian-focused treatment.
+People who are searching for women’s addiction treatment programs may shy away from Christian-based care.
+Those who aren’t religious or have a damaged relationship with God can wonder how faith-based care can help them on their journey to recovery.
 However, there are benefits to entering a Christian rehab program.
 Even people who aren’t religious can benefit from the treatment and care available in Christian addiction recovery programs.

-A Christian program focuses primarily on the spiritual side of treatment.
-However, many Christian programs also include physical and emotional healing as well.
+A Christian rehab program focuses on the spiritual side of treatment while also providing care that addresses the physical and emotional aspects of healing as well.
 Clients who enter these programs often work through spiritually guided programs, exercise therapy, and behavioral treatment programs.
 The combination helps promote the full-body healing clients truly need.

 Faith-based recovery programs ask clients to turn their healing process over to a higher power.
 Christian programs may emphasize God in conversation.
 However, the truth is that clients can choose any higher power that they wish.

 No matter what higher power they choose, clients in faith-based addiction treatment will learn to trust those around them.
 That’s because faith-focused treatment naturally brings a sense of community with it.
 These addiction treatment services encourage people to reach out to others for support.
 Often, this includes leaders in the treatment centers, as well as other patients in the treatment program.

 Christian Rehab Emphasizes That Addiction Is a Disease, Not a Moral Flaw